ericwyles/chaos-engineering-demo/README.md

       - com.ericwyles.chaosengineeringdemo.alphavantage.AlphaVantageService.getPrice
 ```

 Start the app.
 The app should still handle faults well but the faults will be random.

-Use postman and observer the application logs.
+Use postman and observe the application logs.
+You should see failures happening randomly but the application should handle them and give you a stock price.